Artists: Tamara and Roger Hayden

 When our Noongar people visit a river or body of water we always throw a handful of sand into the water.
 We let the Wargyl know of our presence.
 We tell him who we are and where we come from then we are safe and protected.

 The artwork tells the story of the surrounding Beeliar waterways, created by the Wargyl during Dreamtime.
-The round symbols represent the gnamma, the water holes, rivers, bays and lakes scoured out by the Wargyl with its body.
+The round symbols represent the water holes, rivers, bays and lakes scoured out by the Wargyl with its body.